AnnemiekNieboer/eindopdracht-webdevelopment/src/README.md

 **Step 2: installing (development) dependencies**

 All the (development) dependencies are mentioned in the package.json file.
-You can install them all at once by running the following command on the command line:
+Install them all at once by running the following command on the command line:

 `npm install
 `